particle-iot/particle-cli/installer/windows/README.md

 # Particle CLI Installer

-Downloads and installs the latest CLI wrapper from binaries.particle.io, executes it a first time to install Node.js and the particle-cli module.
+Includes a version of the CLI with all Javascript files and Node packaged as a single file.

 *This installer is based on the CLI installer by Daniel Sullivan.
 Thanks!*

 ## Releasing the installer

-- CircleCI builds and signs the executable on each git push
+- GitHub Actions builds and signs the executable when the staging branch is pushed.
-- Download a specific branch installer from circleci artifacts and test it
+- Download the installer from binaries.staging.particle.io and test it .
-- After testing those installers, you can trigger a new release from particle-cli root repo
+- After testing those installers, you can trigger a new release from particle-cli root repo.

 ## Compile installer